jetbrains-academy/rustlings-course/Common Programming Concepts/Data Types/Compound Types/task.md

 let a: [i32; 5] = [1, 2, 3, 4, 5];
 ```

 Here, `i32` is the type of each element.
-After the semicolon, the number `5` indicates the element contains five items.
+After the semicolon, the number `5` indicates the array contains five elements.

 Writing an array’s type this way looks similar to an alternative syntax for initializing an array: if you want to create an array that contains the same value for each element, you can specify the initial value, followed by a semicolon, and then the length of the array in square brackets, as shown here: